Young Dolph: Personal life

-Thornton had two children with his partner, Mia Jaye.
+Thornton had two children with Mia Jaye.
 He said that he was somewhat strict with his parenting due to his upbringing with his grandmother.
 Thornton often collaborated with his cousin and fellow rapper Key Glock and was a distant relative of rapper Juice Wrld, learning of the familial relation with the latter in 2017.

 Thornton was shot outside a retail store in Hollywood, Los Angeles, on September 26, 2017.
 He was listed in critical condition at the hospital, but within a few hours doctors reported he was expected to survive.
 He spent two weeks in the hospital recovering from three gunshot wounds.
 Yo Gotti was initially named a person of interest moments after the shooting but was later cleared.
 Yo Gotti's friend, Corey McClendon, was arrested for attempted murder, only to be released the next day with no charges.

 During the COVID-19 pandemic in 2020, Thornton began to stay with his family in Memphis more frequently and did so amid rumors of retirement.
 He was known in the area for his philanthropy, donating $25,000 to his alma mater, Hamilton High School, and providing motivational speeches to students.
 Known for handing out Thanksgiving dinners, Thornton gave away two hundred turkeys to individuals at the West Cancer Center days before his death and was scheduled to donate additional meals days later.